Dude23-mods/FS25_Personnel_Management/README.md

 ### Multiplayer Synchronization

 The mod includes multiplayer synchronization so employee data can be used in multiplayer games.
 Multiplayer and dedicated server behavior is actively being improved based on user feedback.

+## Preview 1.1.0.0

+### New Personnel Management Menu

+Version 1.1.0.0 will introduce a new standalone Personnel Management menu.
+It brings applicants, employees, training, farm statistics and settings together in one clear interface.

+The redesigned menu offers easier navigation, more detailed employee profiles, improved training information and a better overview of your farm’s workforce.
+Development is still ongoing, so further improvements and features may be added before release.

+### Reworked Applicant Market

+The applicant market has been extensively revised.
+More applicants can now be available at the same time, candidates remain on the market for individual periods, and better-qualified applicants may leave sooner because they are more likely to receive offers elsewhere.
+This makes recruitment more dynamic and requires more careful decisions.

+### Age, Birthdays and Professional Backgrounds

+Applicants and employees now receive persistent birthdays and continue to age as the game progresses.
+Their age is combined with individual professional backgrounds such as farm work, agricultural contracting, machinery maintenance, logistics or office employment.
+These backgrounds influence their starting experience and help create more believable career histories.

+### Retirement System
+Employees may now retire as they grow older.
+The probability of retirement increases with age and is based on an individually stored retirement profile.
+Retirement is announced in advance, and the employee remains available until the end of the current month.

+### Expanded Training System
+The training system has been significantly expanded.
+The new training page shows categories, progress, costs and price adjustments more clearly.
+Training offers change every month, prices may vary, and individual categories may temporarily have no available places.

+### Reliability and Assignment Interruptions
+Reliability now has an additional practical effect.
+Employees with low reliability may interrupt an assignment after it has started.
+The assignment is then ended through the server-authoritative workflow, the employee becomes available again, and the incident is recorded in the employee’s career history.

+### Confirmation Dialogs and Input Safety
+Important actions such as dismissing an employee or sending someone to training now require confirmation.
+Keyboard input is only processed by the currently active page, preventing hidden or inactive menu pages from reacting to keys such as Enter and triggering unintended actions.

+### Salaries and Settings
+The standard monthly salary can now be edited directly on the settings page.
+Valid values are stored through the existing configuration system and synchronized in multiplayer.
+The settings page itself has also been reorganized into clearer sections covering work performance, personnel development, economic effects and salaries.

 ## Development Status